 September 4, 2006 Q.E.D. is an abbreviation of the Latin phrase "quod erat demonstrandum" which means, "which was to be demonstrated".
 In simple terms, it indicates that something has been definitively proven.
 Accordingly, the MINI QED electric hybrid is aptly named as it dispels any doubts about the validity of in-hub electric motors playing their part in the future of the automobile.
 PML FlightLink designs and manufacture electric motors, EV drive systems, joystick controls and controllers and bespoke motors for specialist applications and the MINI QED was built to showcase their expertise in wheelmotors, with a view to supplying what we expect will be a booming market in electric vehicle applications over coming decades.
 The result is a MINI with four times the horsepower of a Cooper S, supercar performance and the prospects of some very serious EVs in the near future.
 The QED is a ripper, using four 120kW (160bhp) wheel motors complete with invertors to convert momentum back into stored energy under brakes.
 With one on each corner you have Ferrari-like power and very controllable independent drive on all four wheels.
 In the MINI QED, this package offers a 0-60mph time of 3.7 seconds and a 150mph top speed – supercar territory.
 An on-board petrol engined generator offers enough electrons to run continuously at motorway speeds without depleting the battery, and you can plug it in at night and commute in full electric mode if you wish.

-« Back to The 640 bhp MINI QED plug-in EV
+Read the full article: The 640 bhp MINI QED plug-in EV